Investing as you approach retirement

 If your selected retirement age no longer reflects your circumstances or your plans, you may want to change it.

-If you still intend to take your money at your selected retirement age, then you just need to check that it’s invested in a way that reflects how you plan to take the money from your savings pot.
+If you still intend to take your money at your selected retirement age, then you just need to check that it’s invested in a way that reflects how you plan to take the money from your pension pot.

 You can always change your Selected Retirement Age as your future plans become clearer.
 You can do this by logging into Manage Your Account and completing the secure e-form.